Preschoolers and Sleep: Figuring out your child’s sleep needs

 Does my preschooler still need a nap?

-As your child gets older, you will likely find that their nap becomes shorter and less frequent over time, with most children dropping the nap altogether between the ages of 3 and 4 years old.
+As your child gets older, you will likely find that their nap becomes shorter and less frequent over time, and most children stop napping altogether between the ages of 3 and 4 years old.
 This can vary quite a lot from one child to the next though.
 My eldest child was still napping at 4.5 years old, whereas my youngest dropped their nap completely between 2.5 to 3 years.

 If your preschooler is still napping during the day, this isn’t a problem unless it starts to interfere with their settling and sleep overnight.
 Signs that they might be ready to stop napping during the day include: